Niijima Island 新島

 Discover rich nature, traditional food, glass art, and world-class surfing

-Niijima, one of the seven Izu Islands , offers a well-preserved natural landscape that is a paradise for surfers, divers and nature lovers alike.
+Niijima, one of the Izu Islands , offers a well-preserved natural landscape that is a paradise for surfers, divers and nature lovers alike.

 - Seeing the sunset from the Yu-no-Hama outdoor baths

 - Trying your hand at making authentic Niijima glass